bryanbraun/bryanbraun.github.io/_posts/2013-07-18-writing-for-the-web.md

 These two facts create a situation where there is an enormous amount of material online.
 A lot of it is good, but very little of it is truly exceptional.
 With so much to sort through and so little to find, the opportunity-cost of reading a long article is very high.
 So we don't read long articles online.

 We surf.
 We skim.
 We sample, and we move on.
-We're like children on an easter egg hunt, checking a spot for something good, making a snap judgement<sup>1</sup>, then moving on to the next place.
+We're like children on an easter egg hunt, checking a spot for something good, making a snap judgement<sup id="fnref-1"><a href="#fn-1" class="footnote-ref">1</a></sup>, then moving on to the next place.

 This behavior has been researched and documented.
 Only <a href="http://www.slate.com/articles/technology/technology/2013/06/how_people_read_online_why_you_won_t_finish_this_article.single.html" target="_blank" rel="noopener noreferrer" title="How People Read Online: Why you won't Finish this Article">a small percent of visitors read online articles to completion</a>.
 Maybe it has something to do with the intangibility of it all.
 In the physical world, the fundamental unit of content is a book.
 You can hold it in your hands, keep on your shelf, or give to a friend.
 Indeed, many who write on web topics (like <a href="http://alwaysreadthemanual.com" target="_blank" rel="noopener noreferrer" title="The Manual">these guys</a>) have taken their writing off-line in an attempt to make it more tangible (and more profitable).